-The NRC will notify the in assessment letter if a substantive change in the effectiveness of the CAP has occurred.
+The NRC will notify the permit holder in a subsequent inspection report, or in a standalone assessment letter if a substantive change in the effectiveness of the CAP has occurred.
 If the CAP is subsequently determined to be ineffective, then the NRC will not issue NCVs in accordance with section 2.3.2.a of the NRC Enforcement Policy until the CAP is reassessed.
-If the CAP is not determined to be effective during construction, the NRC may continue to evaluate the effectiveness of the ’s CAP as part of the NRC operations inspection program.
+If the CAP is not determined to be effective during construction, the NRC may continue to evaluate the effectiveness of the permit holder’s CAP as part of the NRC operations inspection program.

-4.3 Public Meetings with .in the vicinity of the NPUF site to communicate results to and members of the public
+4.3 Public Meetings with Permit Holder.
+The NRC should consider holding public meetings in the vicinity of the NPUF site to communicate CIP assessment results to permit holders and members of the public when:

+the NRC finds significant quality issues as indicated by escalated enforcement violations, or

+the NRC has completed the NPUF CIP for a facility and the decision for the issuance of an operating license (OL) is imminent, or

+there is significant public interest in NRC oversight of construction of an NPUF.

+Otherwise, assessment results are communicated through publicly available CIP correspondence such as inspection results and assessment letters.

+Participants in the meeting may include applicable inspection organizations, the NRC host region, and the NRR program office.

-The involvement of the public in the results of the NRC’s assessment of is intended to provide an opportunity for the NRC to engage interested stakeholders on the the facility and the role of the NRC in ensuring safe and quality conduct of construction activities.ssessment provide the minimum performance information that should be conveyed to the in a public meeting.
+The involvement of the public in the results of the NRC’s assessment of NPUF construction quality is intended to provide an opportunity for the NRC to engage interested stakeholders on the quality of construction at the facility and the role of the NRC in ensuring safe and quality conduct of construction activities.
+Assessment review results described in section 4.2 provide the minimum performance information that should be conveyed to the permit holder in a public meeting.
 However, this does not preclude the presentation of additional facility performance information when placed in the proper context.
-The should be given the opportunity to respond at the meeting to any information contained in the assessment letter.
-The should also be given the opportunity to present to the NRC any new or existing programs that are designed to maintain or improve their current performance.
+The permit holder should be given the opportunity to respond at the meeting to any information contained in the assessment letter.
+The permit holder should also be given the opportunity to present to the NRC any new or existing programs that are designed to maintain or improve their current performance.

-If a meeting is conducted with the , it will be a Category 1 public meeting in accordance with the Commission’s policy on public meetings, with the exception that the meeting must be closed for such portions which may involve matters that should not be publicly disclosed under Section 2.390 of Title 10 of the Code of Federal Regulations (10 CFR 2.390).
+If a meeting is conducted with the permit holder, it will be a Category 1 public meeting in accordance with the Commission’s policy on public meetings, with the exception that the meeting must be closed for such portions which may involve matters that should not be publicly disclosed under Section 2.390 of Title 10 of the Code of Federal Regulations (10 CFR 2.390).
 Members of the public, the press, and government officials from other agencies are considered as observers during the conduct of the meeting.
 However, attendees should be given the opportunity to ask questions of the NRC representatives after the conclusion of the meeting.

-Public involvement in the results of the NRC’s assessment of should focus on topics of interest to the public.
+Public involvement in the results of the NRC’s assessment of construction quality should focus on topics of interest to the public.
 In lieu of a public meeting, the format for the public involvement could include an open house, round table discussion, or poster board session.
 For higher-profile interactions, consideration should include NRC or non-NRC facilitators.

 4.4 Assessment Areas.
-The following assessment areas and associated attributes should be used to assess NPUF construction .
+The following assessment areas and associated attributes should be used to assess NPUF construction quality.
 Depending on the stage of the construction project, not all assessment areas would be applicable during a given assessment period.